Niaux, département de l'Ariège.

 |13-JUL-1911||declared a Historic Monument.|

 |1924||cavers F. Barton from Cambridge and F. Oedl from Salzburg discover new entrance.|

 |1949||second group of footprints dicovered by a group of boyscouts called Clan Mauvisseau and the cave guide René Clastres.|

 Nearby, in Tarascon, the Parc de l'Art Préhistorique is located.
-It is usefull, to visit this site first, as it provides background information about caves, cave paintings and the Grotte de Niaux.
-This is expecially usefull for foreign visitors, as they have English explanations, what the cave does not!
+It is useful, to visit this site first, as it provides background information about caves, cave paintings and the Grotte de Niaux.
+This is especially useful for foreign visitors, as they have explanations in multiple languages, what the cave does not!